Colombia tax collection will fall 10%, government reviewing GDP contraction estimate

 Colombia’s Fiscal Rule Advisory Committee last week widened the government deficit limit for this year to 4.9% of gross domestic product, up from 2.2% of GDP previously.

-$1 = 4,045.01 Colombian pesos Reporting by Nelson Bocanegra Writing by Julia Symmes Cobb; Editing by Steve Orlofsky
+Reporting by Nelson Bocanegra, additional reporting by Carlos Vargas; Writing by Julia Symmes Cobb; Editing by Steve Orlofsky and Jonathan Oatis